Mayor Barnhart? She's thinking about it

 Rachel Barnhart

 Former WROC journalist Rachel Barnhart is exploring a run for mayor.
-Barnhart confirmed the latest grist from the Flour City rumor mill via Twitter messaging today.
+Barnhart confirmed the latest grist from the Flour City rumor mill via Twitter direct message today.
 Mayor Lovely Warren’s term is up in 2017.

 “Our team is exploring it,” Barnhart said.
 “I’m looking for the best opportunity to serve our community.
 I’m a lifelong city resident and graduate of city schools and I built my career around covering issues in the city that are important to residents.”